opengisci/Learn-OSMnx/readme.md

-If you use this template for research, please [cite it](template_reference.bib):
-> Kedron, P., & Holler, J. (2023).
-Template for Reproducible and Replicable Research in Human-Environment and Geographical Sciences. https://doi.org/10.17605/OSF.IO/W29MQ

-# Title of Study
+# Learn to build road network from OpenStreetMap

 ## Contributors

-- First Name Last Name\*, email address, @githubname, ORCID link, affiliated institution(s)
-- First Name Last Name, email address, @githubname, ORCID link, affiliated institution(s)
+- Joseph Holler\*, josephh@middlebury.edu, @josephholler, ORCID link, Middlebury College

 \* Corresponding author and creator

 ## Abstract

-Write a brief abstract about your research project.
-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:

-> citation to prior study

-A graphical abstract of the study could also be included as an image here.
+This is a python Jupyter notebook demonstrating how to use the OSMnx python package to query road data from OpenStreetMap, build a network, save as a geopackage, and correct and calculate speed limits and travel times.

 ## Study Metadata

-- `Key words`: Comma-separated list of keywords (tags) for searchability.
-Geographers often use one or two keywords each for: theory, geographic context, and methods.
-- `Subject`: select from the [BePress Taxonomy](http://digitalcommons.bepress.com/cgi/viewcontent.cgi?article=1008&context=reference)
+- `Key words`: Network analysis, OSMnx, NetworkX, Python, OpenStreetMap
+- `Subject`: Social and Behavioral Sciences: Geography: Geographic Information Sciences
-- `Date created`: date when project was started
+- `Date created`: 09-July-2024
-- `Date modified`: date of most recent revision
+- `Date modified`: 10-July-2024
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Coverage`: New England
+- `Spatial Resolution`: Varies by region.
+Network edges are simplified to connect nodes at intersections or dead ends.
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: EPSG:4326
 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
-- `Funding Name`: name of funding for the project
-- `Funding Title`: title of project grant
-- `Award info URI`: web address for award information
-- `Award number`: award number

-## Related to

-- `OSF Project`:
-- `Pre-analysis Registration`:
-- `Post-analysis Report Registration`:
-- `Preprint`:
-- `Conference Presentation`:
-- `Publication`:
-- `Prior Study`:
-- `...`:
+- `Temporal Resolution`: n/a - data acquired for one moment in time

 ## Metadata for access